-As a first time mom, everything is so new!
+As a first time parent, everything is so new!
 You are brimming with excitement, anxiety, and most of all, questions!
 There are many reasons new parents may choose to hire a midwife and give birth at home or a birth center.

-In my years of helping birthing people, I have heard countless mothers say that they “wanted a home birth, but my [partner, mother, family, mother-in-law, etc.] thought it was too dangerous” or they heard first time births were more likely to result in a transport anyway.
+In my years of helping birthing people, I have heard countless pregnant people say that they “wanted a home birth, but my [partner, mother, family, mother-in-law, etc.] thought it was too dangerous” or they heard first time births were more likely to result in a transport anyway.
 The first is simply a myth.
 The second was shown in one major study, but two other major studies showed that transport rate for first timers is not significantly different.
 A first baby does NOT rule out a home birth for you!
-The vast majority of first time mothers who plan out of hospital births do so successfully!
+The vast majority of first time parents who plan out of hospital births do so successfully!

 This article will address the concerns of first time parents and compare and contrast and midwifery versus hospital care, and give you some topics to consider when choosing a pregnancy care provider.

 “The experience of childbirth plays a major role in how first-time birthers will develop good self-esteem, positive feelings for the baby, and an easier adjustment to parenthood role, and also future childbirth experiences.”

 “To be empowered increases first-time parents’ chances for a positive birth experience.”

 Research shows that being given genuine choices in health care improves satisfaction with birth and reduces traumatic experiences.
 Midwifery care strives to give you choice and responsibility for yourself and your growing baby.